Bill Callahan (musician): Career

 In 2007, Callahan released Woke on a Whaleheart, his first solo album released under his own name.
+Callahan explained the name change, stating: "I realized that [Smog is] a really ugly word.
+I realized I'd been going so many years without even thinking about it.
+I realized I didn't want to be associated with this thing that doesn't even exist.
+Because a name is a pretty strong thing, right?".
+He initially planned to release A River Ain't Too Much to Love under his own name but decided against doing so after pressure from Drag City.
 Sometimes I Wish We Were an Eagle followed in April 2009.
 Both recordings were released through Drag City, worldwide.
 In 2009, Callahan contributed cover songs on four separate tribute albums to Judee Sill, Kath Bloom, Chris Knox, and Merge Records.
 In 2010, he released his first live album Rough Travel for a Rare Thing, which was recorded in 2007 at The Toff in Melbourne, Australia.
 Apocalypse was released in April 2011 to favorable reviews.
 Critic Sasha Frere-Jones called it "my favorite of Callahan's albums, not because it has better songs—those are scattered among at least five others – but because it does exactly what he wants it to do: it conveys an album’s coherence."
 A tour film chronicling Callahan's 2011 Apocalypse tour was released in 2012.

 His followup to Apocalypse, Dream River, was released in September 2013.
 A dub remix of the album entitled Have Fun With God followed in January 2014.
 In 2018, Callahan was featured in the Live at Third Man Records series.
 This was his second live album, and features songs from Callahan's previous three studio albums.

 Callahan took a hiatus from making music after the birth of his son in 2015 and for a time he considered quitting music altogether, citing the demands of being a parent.
 His musical hiatus ended with the release of Shepherd in a Sheepskin Vest, on June 14, 2019.
 It received favourable reviews, with Pitchfork contributing editor Jayson Greene referring to it as a "highlight of his career".
 His more prolific pace has since returned with the release of Gold Record, in September 2020.

 During the COVID-19 pandemic, Callahan and Will Oldham collaborated on a series of cover songs along with several special guests that they released as a series of videos on YouTube.
 They compiled these songs into the album Blind Date Party that was released in December 2021.
 Callahan's latest solo album YTI⅃AƎЯ followed in October 2022.